denis-beurive/python-notes/pipenv.md

 > This command assumes that `python 3.6.4` is already installed.

-Once a virtual environment has been created for the project, we can activate it.
+Once a "_virtual environment / project_" has been created, we can activate it.
 See [Activate a virtual environment](#activate-a-virtual-environment).

+# Delete a "virtual environment / project"

+To run the command below, you must be in the project directory tree (which contains the file called "Pipfile" at its top).

+    pipenv --rm

 # Activate a virtual environment

-To activate a virtual environment bound to a project, go to the root directory of the project and run the command below:
+To activate a virtual environment (bound to a project), go to the root directory of the project and run the command below:

     pipenv shell

 Within this shell, all Python related commands will refer to the version of Python specified by the command `pipenv --python`.

-# Get the path to the directory the contains a virtual environment configuration
+# Get the path to the directory that contains a "virtual environment / project" configuration

+To run the command below, you must be in the project directory tree (which contains the file called "Pipfile" at its top).

     $ pipenv --venv
     /home/dev/.local/share/virtualenvs/tmp-SWmmaX4T